StephanieFisca/ChatBot/README.md

 # ChatBot
-This is a Chatbot i made using Python as a company project.
 The chatbot utilises the microphone to take the users input, otherwise known as the speech recognition.
 Afterwards, the text-to-speech library's fucntions are used in order to decypher the users speech into words.

 The bot is named Bella, and she is able to execute multiple commands, such as: